civol/HDLRuby/README.md

 For HDLRuby version 3.7.2:

+* Added the `text` command for the sequencers in software.

+* Added the `value_text` method to sequencers in software's signal for generatign Ruby/C code for accessing a value with correct typing.

 * Added the `alive?` and `reset!` commands for HDLRuby sequencers.

 * Added the `require_ruby` method for loading Ruby (i.e., non-HDLRuby) libraries.